oskar-codes/oskar-codes.github.io/README.md

 ### Webline
 [Webline](/webline) is a web based terminal with lots of useful functions, like image to base64 conversion, client data fetching and much more!

-### Firebase chat
+### Web chat
-[Firebase chat](/web-chat) is a prototype showing how you can use the realtime database in Google's Firebase service to host data for a messaging web app.
+[Web chat](/web-chat) is a prototype showing how you can use the realtime database in Google's Firebase service to host data for a messaging web app.
+This chat features a global room where anyone can chat, and a private room creation feature.
+Just click the room name on the top left of your screen and start chatting privately!

 ### Randomizer
 [Randomizer](/randomizer) is a simple prototype for a tool that randomly chooses an item from user defined lists, or shuffles it.